ABOUT WATERS CORPORATION

 -

-Discover a single HPLC method that can replace several separate methods for the analysis of the assays and organic impurities of active pharmaceutical ingredients naphazoline hydrochloride and pheniramine maleate.
+Discover a single HPLC method that can replace several separate methods for the analysis of the assays and organic impurities of APIs naphazoline hydrochloride and pheniramine maleate.

 -

-Carryover performance across various HPLC systems was assessed using a scaled method based on the USP monograph for chlorhexidine hydrochloride organic impurities.
-Explore results as well as mitigation strategies.
+Carryover performance was assessed across HPLC systems using a scaled method based on the USP monograph for chlorhexidine hydrochloride organic impurities.
+Explore results and mitigation strategies.

 -